-As the year ends, what results have you seen from KOL marketing in 2019?
+As the year ends, what results have you seen from KOL marketing in 2020?
 Have you had any breakthroughs?
 Any regrets?
-What have you learned from your experiences? what are the good KOL marketing case studies in 2019?
+What have you learned from your experiences?
+What are the good KOL marketing case studies in 2020?

 A year passes quickly, so it’s important to have a moment of reflection as it comes to an end, in order to better move forward and develop improved strategies in the new year.

-So today, PARKLU is rounding up the most impressive KOL marketing case studies of 2019.
+Today, PARKLU is rounding up the most impressive KOL marketing case studies of 2020.
 Hopefully, everyone can take something away from these branding success stories.

 Proya: Leveraged short videos to sell out of face masks